Costa Fortuna: Design and description

 The ship is powered by a diesel-electric propulsion system creating 34000 kW servicing two azimuth thrusters.
 There are 1,358 cabins ranging in size from 16.7–44.8 m2 of which 522 have a balcony.
 The vessel has a crew of 1,090.
-Costa Fortuna has capacity for 2,702 passengers at dual occupancy and 3,470 passengers maximum.
-There are four restaurants and eleven bars and lounges.
+Costa Fortuna has the capacity for 2,702 passengers at dual occupancy and 3,470 passengers maximum.
+It has four restaurants and eleven bars and lounges.
 The interior decor is Art Deco.

 Construction and career

 The ship was constructed by Fincantieri in Italy with a build date of 31 October 2003.
 Named Costa Fortuna for the daughter of the mythological god of the sea Poseidon, the cruise ship entered service on 17 November 2003.
 The vessel is owned and operated by Costa Crociere and registered in Genoa, Italy.